 Other studies in November 2013 (Journal of the American Medical Association) and January 2014 (PLOS ONE) found drugs used to treat low testosterone (low-t drugs) may increase risk of heart attack and stroke.

 There are countless other examples of studies and reports of prescription drugs that cause severe side effects and complications.
 Those affected may have a valid case against a drug manufacturer to recover compensation for their damages.

 An Attorney Helps You File a Lawsuit

 Drug manufacturers must create medications in a way that ensures the safety and well-being of the intended user.
 They must warn of possible side effects of the drug.
-In the event an individual experiences serious side effects after taking a drug, he or she may have a valid products liability claim against the manufacturer.
+In the event an individual experiences serious side effects after taking a drug, he or she may have a valid product liability claim against the manufacturer.